GCT Featured Articles

-The dominant form of renewable energy in mass transit, globally, is biofuel.
-Biofuel is derived from biomass; plant, animal waste/ by-products or simply, from household garbage.
-Such materials can be replenished readily.
-Biofuel (biodiesel and ethanol) is perceived by its advocates as a cost-effective and environmentally cleaner alternative to petroleum and other fossil fuels.
-Due to rising petroleum prices and the large contributions made by fossil fuels to global warming, biofuels are an attractive alternative, especially for busses.
+Biofuel is derived from biomass; plant and animal waste by-products, or simply from kitchen oil (in the case of biodiesel).
+Such materials can be replenished readily for use in sustainable mass transit.
+Biofuel (ethanol, biodiesel) is a cost-effective and environmentally cleaner alternative to petroleum and other fossil fuels.
+Due to the large contributions made by fossil fuels to global warming, biofuels are an attractive alternative to lower GHG emissions, especially for buses.
+Biofuel, especially biodiesel, is the most used source of renewable energy to fuel alt-fuel buses today.